Cass Visual Communication

 We continue to teach drawing as a core skill and seek to collaborate with other discipline areas.
 Our Cass Works facilities mean that you can access 2D and 3D making workshops ranging from screen printing, laser cutting, 3D printing, to ceramics; offering a range of making possibilities unlike any other Visual Communication department in the UK.
 We carefully consider the commercial world that our graduates will enter and ensure that you become independent and adaptable professionals with core skills that enable a life-long career in the creative industries.

-Graphic Design BA, Illustration and Animation BA and Design for Publishing BA employ leading experts in the field to provide you with the right skills and attributes to enter the industry with confidence.
+Graphic Design BA and Illustration and Animation BA employ leading experts in the field to provide you with the right skills and attributes to enter the industry with confidence.
 You'll learn the very foundations of your specialist subject areas through specialist core skills and develop a culture of thinking through making, in order to understand how best to apply your skills in industry contexts.
 Interdisciplinary collaboration and thinking is also part of the learning experience, providing opportunities for you to experience and mirror the latest developments in industry practice across the sector.
 We provide opportunities for you to apply for paid commissioned work on in-house design and illustration projects and for external clients.
 You can also undertake an internship as part of your work-related learning.
 The Visual Communication cluster has designers and illustrators in residence, both our alumni and industry professionals creating a culture where students, staff and industry create a dynamic community of practice and studio working culture.